stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 This block specifies experiments and protocols at the effective layer that can:

-* test the coherence of the Q084 encoding,
+* Test the coherence of the Q084 encoding.
-* distinguish between different candidate memory storage mechanisms,
+* Distinguish between different candidate memory storage mechanisms.
-* falsify specific parameter choices within `E_mem`.
+* Falsify specific parameter choices within `E_mem`.

 These experiments cannot fully solve Q084, but they can reject particular encodings or mechanistic hypotheses.

 ### Experiment 1: Retention versus substrate turnover in identified circuits

-*Goal:*
+**Goal**
 Test whether candidate mechanisms can maintain low stability mismatch `DeltaS_stability` when both retention and substrate turnover are measured in the same circuit over long timescales.

-*Setup:*
+**Setup**

 * Select a brain region and memory task where many studies already exist, for example hippocampal dependent spatial memory in rodents.
 * For the same animals, measure:

-  * behavioral retention performance `R_mem(m; tau)` at several long term intervals `tau`,
+  * Behavioral retention performance `R_mem(m; tau)` at several long term intervals `tau`.
-  * molecular or structural turnover `T_sub(m; tau)` for synaptic proteins or spines in the relevant circuits.
+  * Molecular or structural turnover `T_sub(m; tau)` for synaptic proteins or spines in the relevant circuits.

-* Define baseline models in the reference library for how retention should decay if no special stabilizing mechanisms are present.
+* Define baseline models in the finite reference library for how retention should decay if no special stabilizing mechanisms are present.

-*Protocol:*
+All model choices, baseline variants from the library, and threshold values used in this experiment are specified in a pre-registered analysis plan, in line with the TU Encoding and Fairness Charter and the TU Tension Scale Charter.

+**Protocol**

-1. For each animal and interval `tau`, construct a state `m_data` in `M_reg_mem` that packages the effective summaries of retention and turnover.
+1. For each animal and interval `tau`, construct a state `m_data` in `M_mem` that packages the effective summaries of retention and turnover.
+Discard any state that falls into `S_sing_mem`.
+Only regular states in `M_reg_mem` enter subsequent tension statistics.
 2. Using the fixed baseline models and parameter choices from `E_mem`, compute `DeltaS_stability(m_data; tau)` for each interval.
-3. Aggregate the values of `DeltaS_stability` across animals and intervals, and compute `Tension_mem(m_data)` using the fixed `alpha_mem` and `beta_mem`.
+3. Aggregate the values of `DeltaS_stability` across animals and intervals, and compute `Tension_mem(m_data)` using the fixed `alpha_mem` and `beta_mem` defined for this protocol.
-4. Compare the observed distribution of `Tension_mem(m_data)` with the predefined low tension band and with predictions from candidate mechanistic models.
+4. Compare the observed distribution of `Tension_mem(m_data)` with:

-*Metrics:*
+   * The predefined low tension band.
+   * Predictions from candidate mechanistic models.

+**Metrics**

 * Distribution of `DeltaS_stability(m_data; tau)` across intervals.
 * Fraction of states with `Tension_mem(m_data)` below the low tension band threshold.
 * Consistency of tension estimates across different baseline models in the finite reference library.

-*Falsification conditions:*
+**Falsification conditions**

+* Before any detailed analysis, a low tension band and a set of allowed parameter values in `E_mem` are selected and recorded in the pre-registered plan.
-* If for all choices within `E_mem` the observed `Tension_mem(m_data)` is systematically above the low tension band for realistic parameter ranges, then the combination of candidate mechanisms and encoding is considered falsified at the effective layer.
+* If for all choices within this pre-registered subset of `E_mem` the observed `Tension_mem(m_data)` is systematically above the low tension band for realistic parameter ranges, then the combination of candidate mechanisms and encoding is considered falsified at the effective layer.
 * If small changes in the choice of baseline model within the finite library lead to arbitrarily large changes in `Tension_mem(m_data)` without corresponding changes in the underlying data, the encoding is considered unstable and rejected.

-*Semantics implementation note:*
+**Semantics implementation note**
 All observables in this experiment are treated as continuous summaries, such as retention probabilities and turnover fractions, consistent with the continuous field type stated in the metadata.

-*Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment can reject specific encodings or mechanistic combinations, but it does not by itself provide a complete solution to Q084.
+**Boundary note**
+Falsifying a TU encoding at the effective layer does not solve the canonical problem.
+It only rules out specific encoding choices within `E_mem` and the associated mechanistic combinations.

 ---

 ### Experiment 2: Stability plasticity tradeoff under controlled training regimes

-*Goal:*
+**Goal**
 Assess whether candidate memory storage mechanisms can keep `DeltaS_interf` and `Tension_mem` low when substantial new learning occurs over extended periods.

-*Setup:*
+**Setup**

 * Use an animal model or artificial neural network model where training protocols can be precisely controlled.
 * Design two regimes:

   * Regime A: moderate initial learning followed by long term maintenance with little new learning.
   * Regime B: comparable initial learning followed by sustained new learning in overlapping domains.
 * Measure:

-  * retention performance on initial memories in both regimes,
+  * Retention performance on initial memories in both regimes.
-  * plasticity load `L_plast(m)` in both regimes,
+  * Plasticity load `L_plast(m)` in both regimes.
-  * any available correlates of substrate turnover.
+  * Any available correlates of substrate turnover.

-*Protocol:*
+All regime definitions, model variants, and tension thresholds used in this experiment are specified in a pre-registered analysis plan, consistent with the TU Encoding and Fairness Charter and the TU Tension Scale Charter.

+**Protocol**

-1. For each condition and time point, construct states `m_A` and `m_B` in `M_reg_mem` encoding retention, plasticity load, and any turnover summaries.
+1. For each condition and time point, construct states `m_A` and `m_B` in `M_mem` that encode retention, plasticity load, and any turnover summaries.
+Exclude any states that fall into `S_sing_mem`.
+Only regular states in `M_reg_mem` are used for computing tension.
-2. Compute `DeltaS_interf(m_A)` and `DeltaS_interf(m_B)` using the fixed reference library and encoding parameters.
+2. Compute `DeltaS_interf(m_A)` and `DeltaS_interf(m_B)` using the fixed reference library and encoding parameters chosen from `E_mem` for this protocol.
-3. Compute `Tension_mem(m_A)` and `Tension_mem(m_B)` for each time point.
+3. Compute `Tension_mem(m_A)` and `Tension_mem(m_B)` for each time point using the pre-registered `alpha_mem` and `beta_mem`.
 4. Compare tension trajectories between regimes and against predictions of specific mechanistic models, for example models relying mainly on synaptic weight changes versus those relying more on structural changes.

-*Metrics:*
+**Metrics**

 * Time courses of `DeltaS_interf` and `Tension_mem` in regimes A and B.
 * Differences in tension between regimes for similar levels of plasticity load.
 * Robustness of results across different base models within the finite reference library.

-*Falsification conditions:*
+**Falsification conditions**

+* Thresholds for acceptable tension levels in regimes A and B are chosen in advance using the TU Tension Scale Charter and included in the pre-registered plan.
-* If a candidate mechanism predicts low interference under regime B but the observed `DeltaS_interf` and `Tension_mem` remain high across all admissible encodings, the candidate mechanism is considered falsified at the effective layer.
+* If a candidate mechanism predicts low interference under regime B but the observed `DeltaS_interf` and `Tension_mem` remain high across all admissible encodings in the pre-registered subset of `E_mem`, the candidate mechanism is considered falsified at the effective layer.
-* If no choice within `E_mem` yields a clear separation between mechanisms with high and low interference in this protocol, the current encoding may be considered too coarse or misaligned and should be revised.
+* If no choice within this subset of `E_mem` yields a clear separation between mechanisms with high and low interference in this protocol, the current encoding may be considered too coarse or misaligned and should be revised, while still keeping the work at the effective layer.

-*Semantics implementation note:*
+**Semantics implementation note**
 All quantities are treated as continuous summaries over time and across trials, consistent with the continuous field description of the observables.

-*Boundary note:*
-Falsifying TU encoding != solving canonical statement.
-This experiment tests the adequacy of specific mechanisms and encodings, not the entire space of possible long term memory solutions.
+**Boundary note**
+Again, falsifying a TU encoding or a candidate mechanism in this experiment does not solve the canonical problem Q084.
+It only shows that certain combinations of mechanisms and encodings cannot support low tension long term memory under the specified conditions.

 ---